Homeless man probably crushed to death after sleeping in recycling container

 The recycling center processes refuse from Seattle to Woodinville, and areas of Snohomish and Skagit counties, and Parker’s body could have been picked up anywhere along a route.

 The last transactions on Parker’s debit card were in Kirkland, according to his family.
-His only listed address was the Lazarus Day Center in Seattle, where homeless can people register to get mail.
+His only listed address was the Lazarus Day Center in Seattle, where people experiencing homelessness can register to get mail.

-Bodies also have been found at this same Woodinville recycling facility in 2014 and 2016, according to Woodinville Police, which investigated Parker’s death.
+Bodies were found at this same Woodinville recycling facility in 2014 and 2016, according to Woodinville Police, which investigated Parker’s death.

 In 2014, the partially decomposed body of another homeless man, who had a history of sleeping in recycling bins, was found in a pile of recyclables.

-Parker grew up in Peterborough, New Hampshire, according to his older sister, Bonnie Cauley-Kallin, who lives in Florida.
+Parker grew up in Peterborough, New Hampshire, said his older sister, Bonnie Cauley-Kallin, who lives in Florida.
 He was a smart kid who skipped ahead two grades before high school, but he had a rough home life, she said.
 He ran away at age 14 for the first time.

 “He could not let go of the past,” Cauley-Kallin said.